cbib/dypfish/README.md

 DypFISH runs in a command line environment.
 The runtime is dependent on the hardware, certain analysis can be time consuming.

+## Running available analysis on the provided data

+If you wish to test the DypFISH analysis, you can download the data from [our website](http://dypfish.org/file/zip/data.zip) and the try running the analysis scripts in the `src/analysis` folder.

+## Running available analysis on your data

+To run the analysis on your own data, first the images have to be preprocessed and put in the HDF5 file format and second, you need to create the corresponding configuration files in dataset and analysis folders.

-## Code organization
+## Available analysis

-* `src` directory contains the python library
-* `src/analysis` directory contains the implemented high-level analysis scripts that produced the figures in the DypFISH paper
-* `src/tests` directory contains unit tests
-* `data` directory contains `dataset configuration` files for the (i) example of a dataset in `data/example_hdf5` and all the analysis performed for the paper
+Analysis scripts and corresponding `analysis configuration` files that were used to generate the figures in the DypFISH paper are provided as examples of how the DypFISH library can be used.
+They are contained in the `src/analysis` directory and are supposed to be run on the data in the provided data archive.

+## Your own analysis

+You can write your own analysis scripts by placing them in the `analysis` directory and using classes and functions provided in the library (`src`).

-## Input data
+## Input data format

-DypFISH takes (i) preprocessed images in HDF5 format and (ii) configuration files as input.
+DypFISH takes *(i) preprocessed images in HDF5 format* and *(ii) configuration files* as input.
 [Click here](https://www.hdfgroup.org/solutions/hdf5/) for further informations on the HDF5 format.

 ### HDF5 files

 Each HDF5 file contains serie(s) of images to be analysed.
 Each set of images is characterized according to the molecule type (mRNA or protein), name of the molecule and possibly additional information such as e.g. timepoints.
 This information is organized within the HDF5 hierarchy as shown below; the lowest level in the HDF5 file corresponds to individual images.

 ```
         -molecule_type (mrna, protein, etc.. )\
 	--molecule name (arghdia, beat-actin, etc.)\
 	---molecule acquisiton time (2h, 3h, 4h, etc..)\
 	----molecule acquisition image number (image\_1, image\_2, 1, 2, etc...)\